Families Against Corporate Killers (FACK)

 Read our stories

-Read Press releases about some of those killed at work whose families we have supported at http://www.hazardscampaign.org.uk/fack/news/index.htm and http://www.hazardscampaign.org.uk
+Read the press releases about some of those killed at work and whose families and groups we have supported.

-No one should die at work and the HSE official statistics but ever year in Great Britain work kills up to 1,500 people and Hazards Campaign provides more realistic estimates.
-They are killed in workplaces, on land, at sea and in the air, on the roads driving as part of work, or of work-related suicides, or due to work activities of other employers.
-Workers don’t die in tragic accidents but in foreseeable and preventable incidents that happen because employers do not care enough to comply with the law and government does not make them.
-FACK campaigns with families for an end to all preventable work-related deaths caused by criminal negligence by employers, and to help their voices be heard because no-one’s death is just a statistic.
+No one should die at work!
+According to the HSE official statistics, every year in Great Britain work kills up to 1,500 people but the Hazards Campaign provides more realistic estimates.
+Working people are killed in workplaces, on land, at sea and in the air.
+Many die on the roads driving as part of their job or of work-related suicides and some when working for other employers.
+Workers don’t die in tragic accidents but in foreseeable and preventable incidents.
+Many happen as a result of employer negligence, cost-cutting and failure to comply with the law.
+HSE inspections, resources and enforcement have been weakened by the government over the last decade adding greater risks to workers.
+FACK campaigns and provides a voice for affected families with the aim of justice and the end to all preventable work-related deaths caused by criminal negligence.
+No-one’s death is just a statistic.

 FACK aims: